 Natural ventilation relies on the wind and the "chimney effect" to keep a home cool.
-Natural ventilation works best in climates with cool nights and regular breezes.
+Natural ventilation works best in dry climates and in other climates during moderate weather when nights are cool.

 The chimney effect relies on convection and occurs when cool air enters a home on the first floor or basement, absorbs heat in the room, rises, and exits through upstairs windows.
 This creates a partial vacuum, which pulls more air in through lower-level windows.
 The effect works best in open-air designs with cathedral ceilings and windows located near the top of the house, in clerestories, or in operable skylights.